WES is proud to host the 2023 Rainbow Families Conference! Click here to learn more.

 The Advantages for Younger Students: Kids Can Stay Kids

-• Finally, students graduate at a time when they are best able to make a smooth transition to a new school.
+• Students graduate at a time when they are best able to make a smooth transition to a new school.
 A student in Grade 8 has a far better idea of the high school best suited to his or her needs than a sixth-grader.
 They are also more ready to adapt to a new school environment, having left some of the “growing pains” of early adolescence behind and been allowed to develop a genuine, grounded self-confidence.

 "We are so thankful to have had WES as an option; our child LOVES school, heads out happily each morning, and buckles down to do homework right after school.
 As parents, we were blown away by the enthusiasm, professionalism, and intelligence of the teachers.
 We know our child will be well prepared for high school, whether returning to MCPS or continuing on at an independent school."

-— Lynn Miller, Current WES Parent
+— WES Alumni Parent

 Want to Know More?